 Usable margin = free margin

-Usable margin = Equity – used margin
+Free margin = Equity – margin

 Unless you do that, your open trades will automatically close down one by one starting with the biggest losing trade until you are closed out of the market.

 The process of closing out losing positions due to lack of enough capital on your account to run open trades is known as stop-out.

 When your equity falls below the margin level and reaches as low as 5%.

-When the trades continue going against you, more trades will be closed as long as your equity and your margin level reaches 5%.
+When the trades continue to go against you, more trades will close as long as your equity and your margin level reaches 5%.